fission/fission/Documentation/wip/ci-cd-proposal.md

 The idea is to build a generic container with Fission CLI, Kubernetes CLI and a way to read Github token and Kubeconfig from env variable/mounted files and being able to run `fission spec apply` command.

+### 1.1

+Instead of building a container in previous section - the same can be achieved by a function.
+The Github webhook can call a function endpoint which in turn can execute the process similar to inside the container.

 ## 2 Environment Configurations

 There are use cases and reasons to have environment configuration different for each environment such as Dev/Staging etc. Let's assume that we want to vary the `maxscale` in functions and `DB_CONNECTION` in environment